Maarc/application-graph/README.md

 This is a scope event that will be emitted when items are rendered as elements.
 The argument will be D3 selection of <g> elements that correspond to items.
 Each item has its data set to one of the items.
-The default implementation of this event sets the title from Kubernetes metadata and tweaks the look of for certain statuses.
+The default implementation of this event sets the title from java archive metadata and tweaks the look of for certain statuses.
 Use ```event.preventDefault()``` to prevent this default behavior.